Rehan2156/DSCWOW_Personal-Safety-Alertz/README.md

 # DSCWOW_Personal-Safety-Alertz

-# Problem Statement
-Women Safety is a large subject with multiple facets and challenges.
-We have focused on a subsection of this as a problem to solve.

-Considering the low trust and safety levels in the cities, women when alone (while on travel or stay) need to ensure safety in case something doesn’t feel right.

-Their needs for feeling safe could be categorized as:
-1) Knowing that their loved ones are aware of their location in case their mobile battery is about to die.
-2) There is help at hand in case of an emergency
-3) On demand need for assistance

-# Solution

 Our app focuses on providing following functionalities:

 <b>Instant message to close friends:</b> Whenever the user’s battery falls below a certain limit(x%) our app automatically sends an SMS alert message to the trusted contacts saying that your phone battery is x% and is about to die, along with maps link of your current location.